 The monitoring of plant performance primarily relies on information provided by PIs and inspection findings in areas not measured, or not adequately measured, by PIs.
 The baseline inspection program will also selectively collect and review licensee plant-specific raw data on a periodic basis to independently verify the accuracy and completeness of the PI data.

 Each PI is verified annually.
 The annual verification compares the reported PI data to samples of raw data available (e.g., operating logs, corrective action program records, maintenance records).
 Some PIs can be verified in conjunction with other baseline inspections if the PI is difficult to accurately verify from plant records.
 The PI verification inspection also reviews corrective action program records to determine if any problems the licensee may have had in collecting PI data were adequately resolved and updates provided to the NRC.
+Exhibit 37 describes the scope and basis for PI verification activities.

-If a PI, then the associated cornerstone may not be adequately evaluated, and additional inspections within the areas measured by the PI are scheduled.
-The baseline inspection program provides guidance for in response to incomplete or unreported PIs.
+If a PI discrepancy is identified, then the associated cornerstone may not be adequately evaluated, and additional inspections within the areas measured by the PI are scheduled.
+The baseline inspection program provides guidance for dispositioning discrepancies in response to incomplete or unreported PIs in IP 71151.
+For a discrepancy that results in the PI exceeding a threshold or affects the ROP action matrix column, the inspector and regional management should review the entrance criteria for IP 71150.
+However, IP 71150 is an IMC 2515 Appendix C inspection and is expected to be performed on an infrequent basis.
+Exhibit 36 describes the scope and basis for the NRC response to discrepant or unreported PI data.

 03.02 Problem Identification and Resolution